 - Place in preheated oven and allow to "dry" there for about 4 hours.

-Store in an airtight container, or in olive oil.
+Store in an airtight container.
 I keep mine refrigerated.